fatjond0413/CYOA/follow.md

-## You follow your dad
+## Should you follow your dad
 ---

-Your dad tells you "We got to go, follow me"
+Your dad tells you "We got to go, follow me."

 [You follow him](following.md)